 As you lose weight and move more, you make even more strides in your overall health.

 In our experience, early intervention is key to experiencing outstanding patient outcomes.
-Patients who undergo sleeve gastrectomy before their BMI reaches 40 are much more likely to drop their BMI below 30 within the first year.
+Patients who undergo the sleeve gastrectomy before their BMI gets to 40 or higher are much more likely to drop below 30 BMI within the first year.

 For the best outcome, the ideal time to discuss whether you can benefit from sleeve gastrectomy is when your BMI is 30-35.
 Remember, a BMI of 30 or below has a major impact on reducing your health risks.
 As your BMI climbs, it's more challenging and takes longer to bring it down to a safe range.
 This means waiting may result in less-than-ideal results.

 Less than 10% of patients with a BMI of 50 or higher are able to drop it into a safe range within the first year, and it often takes several years.
 Considering that by the time most patients consider sleeve gastrectomy they're already battling at least one chronic disease, time isn't on your side.
 This makes it even more imperative that you get your BMI within a healthy range as quickly as possible.

 Dr. Moeinolmolki offers a variety of bariatric surgery options to help patients live longer, healthier lives.
 If you've tried everything to lose weight on your own, he can help.
 If you live in the Los Angeles area, schedule a consultation today by calling our office and speaking with our wonderful staff, or book an appointment online at your convenience. by